 The best thing about Gusto is that it is designed to cater to small businesses and to further differentiate themselves, they provide 3 different price packages for different kinds of small businesses.

-Furthermore, the software fully supports third-party integration in case a company has a payroll management account with a different service.
+Furthermore, the software fully supports third-party integration in case someone has a payroll management account with a different service provider.

-Gusto’s mobile app supports the entire operation so you can handle your HR processes on-the-go.
-The company also offers lifetime employee access to paystubs and W2s.
+Gusto’s mobile app supports the entire operation so you can handle your processes on-the-go.
+The also offers lifetime employee access to paystubs and W2s.

-Since Gusto is a relatively small company, you might run into issues with customer support.
+Since Gusto is relatively small, you might run into issues with customer support.
 You may not be able to get the support you require 24/7, especially if you’ve opted for a lower-price package.
-You should also keep in mind that the company is limited in providing benefits in some states.
+You should also keep in mind that the is limited in providing benefits in some states.
 For example, you can only provide health benefits with Gusto in 22 states.

 Four pricing plans are available: